-Beach Cleanup (Daisies and above)
+Beach Clean-Up (Daisies and above)

-- Do not enter the water deeper than 6 inches without an adult trained in Basic Water Rescue or a lifeguard present. - Hard sole, closed toe and heel water shoes may be used in place of a regular shoes.
+- Do not enter water deeper than 6 inches without an adult trained in American Red Cross Water Safety for Parents and Caregivers or equivalent experience, or a lifeguard, present. - Hard-sole, closed-toe, and closed-heel water shoes may be used in place of regular shoes.

-Public Parks, Community Cleanups (Daisies and above)
+Public Parks, Community Clean-Ups (Daisies and above)

-- Call ahead to determine if any permissions or specific permits are necessary. - Ensure the safety of the grounds and security of the area by choosing a location that is in a public space with human traffic activity (not remote). - Do not enter any bodies of water such as lakes or large ponds without a waterfront trained lifeguard present.
+- Call ahead to determine if any permissions or specific permits are necessary. - Ensure the safety of the grounds and security of the area by choosing a location that is in a public space with ample human activity (not remote).

+• Do not enter any bodies of water such as lakes or large ponds without a lifeguard present.
+See the Safety Activity Checkpoints for Swimming.

-River or Waterway Cleanups (Brownies and above)
+River or Waterway Clean-Ups (Brownies and above)

-- Do not enter the water on rivers or waterways due to potential unstable bank conditions without a waterfront trained lifeguard present. - Stay away from swift moving water.
+- Do not enter the water on rivers or waterways due to potential unstable bank conditions without a lifeguard present.
+See the Safety Activity Checkpoints for Swimming. - Stay away from swift moving water.

-Highway/Road Cleanups (Cadettes and above)
+Highway/Road Clean-Ups (Cadettes and above)

-- Speed limits cannot exceed 40 mph.
-Participants cannot work in or around high-risk areas such as bridges, overpasses, medians, roundabouts, steep slopes. - Contact the owner or government agency (such as the State Department of Transportation) for permission.
+- Speed limits of the road where the clean-up is taking place cannot exceed 40 mph.
+Participants cannot work in or around high-risk areas such as bridges, overpasses, medians, roundabouts, and steep slopes. - Contact the owner or government agency (such as the State Department of Transportation) for permission.
 Many states and local governments have specific guidelines and safety rules to follow.
-Some states have safety videos for highway cleanups. - All participants should work facing traffic. - All participants wear bright clothing or light reflective gear, especially on overcast days. - Stay away from rural and winding two lane roads and highways. - Adult watchers are safety observers at the event.
+Some states have safety videos for highway cleanups. - All participants should work facing traffic. - All participants must wear bright clothing or light-reflective gear. - Stay away from rural and winding two-lane roads and highways. - Adult watchers are safety observers at the event.
 They do not participate in cleaning the area; they observe the roadway and participants to identify hazards and activate emergency warnings to avoid danger. - An adult watcher should stand ahead of the group facing traffic to flag cars to slow down.
 At least one adult watcher should be at the front and one at the back of the group.
 If the two adult watchers cannot keep each other in sight, additional adult watchers are required.
-Use of air horns should be considered to activate an emergency response. - Adult watchers must carry an air horn as an emergency warning device. - Use cones or large bright sign to indicate clean-up in progress.
+Use of air horns should be considered to activate an emergency response. - Adult watchers must carry an air horn as an emergency warning device. - Use cones or large, bright signs to indicate a clean-up in progress.

-Adopt-A-Highway: Contact your state Department of Transportation.
-Many have safety tips, rules and regulations or videos.
-If your state does not have specific laws concerning adopt-a-highway and community cleanups, reference another state.
-For example, Wisconsin Department of Transportation Adopt a Highway Safety

-Understand that waste products on the side of the road and in parks have the potential to be hazardous or poisonous.
+- Adopt-A-Highway: Contact your state's Department of Transportation.
+Many have safety tips, rules and regulations, or videos.
+If your state does not have specific laws concerning adopt-a-highway and community clean-ups, reference another state.
+For example, Wisconsin Department of Transportation Adopt-a-Highway Safety. - Understand that waste products on the side of the road and in parks have the potential to be hazardous or poisonous.
 Research what those may be.
-The video below is provided by the Colorado Department of Transportation.
+For an overview of safety guidelines, including hazardous materials, view this Michigan Department of Transportation video.